Nuru Solar-Hybrid Mini Grids

 Nuru has developed an Emergency Preparedness and Response Plan which includes emergency response protocols for earthquakes, volcano eruption, Ebola, and kidnapping.
 According to the ESAP, this plan will be updated in line with the requirement of the PS 1.
 It will be a part of the ESMS including inter alia procedures for responding to fire and explosion, spills, loss of containments of dangerous substances, traffic incidents, safety and security incidents, and malicious acts, as well as additional provisions for COVID-19.
 The procedures and responsibilities for emergency response actions and communication will be clearly defined and available on each site.

 The plan will include provisions for organization of emergency areas, roles and responsibilities, informing key stakeholders, communication systems, resources, and training and updating.
-It will also include requirements for periodic tests and exercises to ensure that the necessary response measures are understood by the designated teams, staff, EPC contractor and sub-contractors.
+It will also include requirements for periodic tests and exercises to ensure that the necessary response measures are understood by the designated teams, staff, EPC contractors and sub-contractors.

 Monitoring and Review:

 As part of the ESMS, a monitoring and reporting plan on E&S impacts related to construction will be established and implemented.
 Monitoring frequencies, methodology and indicators will be reflective of the risks and impacts identified in the ESIA.
-The EPC contractor will report to Nuru, which will report to authorities as required, disclose monitoring results and provide feedback to affected communities on at least an annual basis in relation to any impacts affecting them and associated mitigation measures.
+The EPC contractors will report to Nuru, which will report to authorities as required, disclose monitoring results and provide feedback to affected communities on at least an annual basis in relation to any impacts affecting them and associated mitigation measures.
 Annual monitoring reports will also be developed and submitted to MIGA.

 In 2019 and 2020, during the ESIA processes, several community consultation activities were completed with various groups of participants, including local communities and authorities.
 Stakeholder meetings were held to discuss the Project and to provide an opportunity for the affected communities to raise any concerns.
 Issues raised during the meetings primarily included gender-inclusive- employment opportunities, the importance of community involvement in the decision-making process and timely distribution of information, Project contribution to social infrastructure and access to electricity for all groups, pollution mitigation measures and accessibility of the access roads.